Summer Internships in South Africa

 This internship is unpaid, however application and programme fees will be waived for Goldsmiths applicants.

-Interns will receive a grant of £527 for the duration of their placement which can be used to cover the costs of accommodation, travel and living costs (based on 31 days in South Africa).
+Interns will receive a cost of living grant for the duration of their placement which can be used to cover the costs of accommodation, travel and living costs.
+You can read more about funding here.

 More about ILB